Queen Victoria portrait illustration at Buckingham Palace during the Victorian era

 Kensington Palace gardens representing Queen Victoria childhood years

-Birth and Royal Family Background
+Birth and Royal Heritage

 Childhood Challenges and Education